standardebooks/ivy-compton-burnett_pastors-and-masters/src/epub/text/body.md

 us.
 I wish I had had it in my young days.
 Then
 I might not have been the schoolmaster now.
 I might have been the other thing.
-And I hope your {69}laddies will be it.
+And I hope your laddies will be it.
 I do hope it.
-And, bless them, I shouldn’t be surprised.”
+And, bless them,
+I shouldn’t be surprised.”

 Mr. Merry wrung Mr. Bentley’s hand.